 - Where or when do I feel the most peaceful?

 - How do I know when I’m on the right path?

 Listen to your intuition, and it is likely to bring up other questions you need to probe below the surface.
 The inner self and the outer world can link through our intuition.

-Reflecting on your automatic writing discoveries allows you to see how your intuition communicates, and this is how you open your spiritual gifts within your DNA.
+Reflecting on your automatic writing will show you how your intuition communicates.
+This is a real key to opening your spiritual gifts.
 Some believe that our ancestors can also speak to us through this process.